By Jim Ferri

 Thankfully, during its excavation, the ancient mosaics were left in situ.
 Although the site is about 100 acres in all, only half of it has been excavated.

-Visit the King’s Mausoleum
+A Place to Visit in Morocco: the King’s Mausoleum

 Although Rabat is the political and administrative capital of the country, it doesn’t have the appeal of other world capitals.
 It does have charm and atmosphere, however, and is worth a stop on a drive between Casablanca and Chefchaouen.